satya77/Entity_Embedding/README.md

 - `LENGTH_WALK`: 100

 ### Testing example
-To test the modesl we use the example from our pre-trained word2vec model.
-Assuming that the pre-trained models are loacated in the  `resources/pretrained_embeddings/Word2Vec`, and the test data is located in `resources/test_data`, we can change the setting file to test for word similiarity on `wordsimiliarity353` corpus as follows:
+To test the models we use the example from our pre-trained word2vec model.
+Assuming that the pre-trained models are located in the  `resources/pretrained_embeddings/Word2Vec`, and the test data is located in `resources/test_data`, we can change the setting file to test for word similarity on `wordsimiliarity353` corpus as follows:
 - `MODE`: Test
 - `SAVE_FOLDERPATH`: `resources/pretrained_embeddings/Word2Vec`
 - `EMBEDDING_TYPE`: Word2Vec